B2B PUBLIC RELATIONS: HOW DO I GET MEDIA EXPOSURE FOR MY COMPANY?

 ABOUT THE AUTHOR

 Kris is the CEO of Ruby Media Group, an award-winning NY public relations marketing agency that helps companies leverage the power of content marketing to increase exposure.
-Over the past decade, she has consulted with small to large scale businesses, including Equinox and IHG hotels to name a few.
+Over the past decade, she has consulted with small to large-scale businesses, including Equinox and IHG hotels to name a few.
 Kris is a seasoned social media strategist with 10 plus years of building successful brands.
 Kris Ruby has led public relations programs for B2B clients and Fortune 500 companies as well as private NY medical practices.
-She’s a sought-after digital media strategist and PR consultant who delivers high impact social media training programs for executives, and she is a trusted media source and frequent on a commentator on social media tech trends and crisis communications, and often speaks on Fox News, CNBC and Good Morning America, among other TV networks.
+She’s a sought-after digital media strategist and PR consultant who delivers high-impact social media training programs for executives, and she is a trusted media source and frequent on-air commentator on social media tech trends and crisis communications, and often speaks on Fox News, CNBC, and Good Morning America, among other TV networks.